 The operation of radiocommunications transmitters under this licence must not cause harmful interference to Earth receive apparatus licences issued before the date of approval of this licence.

-Special Condition C2 must be applied to all spectrum accesses associated with PTS licences in the frequency range MHz and to MHz that will deploy low powered ubiquitous transmitters within 15km of a spectrum licence geographical boundary.
+Special Condition C2 must be applied to all spectrum accesses associated with PTS licences in the frequency range 1710 to 1785 MHz and 1805 to 1880 MHz that will deploy low powered ubiquitous transmitters within 15km of a spectrum licence geographical boundary.
 This prevents low powered ubiquitous terminals from being deployed within a spectrum licence space.

 Special Condition C2